 I am generally quite critical of Tezuka’s works, but I legitimately don’t see the point of this movie.
 Its too violent and slow-paced for children, but adults will have to cope with childish comedy and lackluster storytelling.
 I watched it to the end to see where Prime Rose’s story would go, but the poor girl really deserved to be in a better anime.

 12 episodes (13 minutes)

-The president (and lone member) of the magical club suffers from extreme stage fright, which leaves her unable to do any tricks right if even just one person is watching her.
-When our unnamed protagonist one day visits the club and catcher her during practice, he is quickly coerced into becoming his senpai’s assistant.
+The president (and lone member) of the magical club suffers from extreme stage fright.
+This leaves her unable to do any tricks right if even just one person is watching her.
+When our unnamed protagonist one day visits the club and catches her during practice, he is quickly coerced into becoming his senpai’s assistant.

-Magical Senpai reminded me a lot of Dagashi Kashi, as both are about boys whose quite lives are shaken up by an overly-eccentric and large-breasted love interest, but this anime felt notably weaker.
-Its protagonists are bland and tropey to the point of not even having names and the focus of the show is primarily on fan-service comedy with a touch of cringe.
-After all, most jokes revolve around a teenager publicly embarrassing herself, and you’d be surprised how frequently basic magic tricks conclude with her naked or in her underwear.
+Magical Senpai reminded me a lot of Dagashi Kashi, as both are about boys whose quiet lives are shaken up by an overly-eccentric and large-breasted love interest.
+Magical Senpai felt notably weaker thoug.
+Its protagonists are bland and tropey, to the point of not even having names.
+Meanwhile the focus of the show is primarily on fan-service comedy with a touch of cringe.
+After all, most jokes revolve around a teenager publicly embarrassing herself.
+You’d be surprised how frequently basic magic tricks conclude with her naked or in her underwear.

-The characters are just very boring, though the extremely-incestuous gyaru Saki is a notable exception, and the design of Senpai herself I found very unappealing.
+The characters are just very boring and the design of Senpai herself I found very unappealing.
 It tries way too hard to be sexy and ends up feeling like a very passionless anime; especially when the final episode just kind of ends without any fanfare or story conclusion.
 Unless a season 2 manifests and does something utterly amazing, this show will go down as a bland ecchi series that spawned a few memes.